Finance hub bright spot for lawyers

 Do most of your clients come from Italy, or are many from the rest of Europe, North America and elsewhere?
 Do you also have Hong Kong and Mainland China clients who trade with and invest in Europe?

-We have clients from Italy, Europe, North America, Hong Kong, PRC [the People's Republic of China] and other countries.
+We have clients from Italy, Europe, North America, Hong Kong, Mainland China and other economies.